Applications due Oct. 14

 This is a joint competition for VU and VUMC investigators.
 All investigators should follow these instructions.

 Vanderbilt (VU and VUMC combined) may nominate up to two candidates for the Moore Inventor Fellows competition.
 The Moore Foundation aims to support scientist-inventors who create new tools and technologies with a high potential to accelerate progress in the foundation’s areas of interest: scientific discovery, environmental conservation and patient care.
+The Moore Foundation recognizes that inventors and innovators come from a diversity of backgrounds, disciplines and experiences and seeks creative individuals across a broad array of academic programs and research institutions.
 Each fellow will receive $675,000 over three years.
-Fellows’ institutions are required to contribute an additional $50,000 in annual support of the inventor’s work, for a total award of $825,000.
+Fellows’ departments are required to contribute an additional $50,000 in annual support of the inventor’s work, for a total award of $825,000.

-- Must be within 10 years of receiving advanced terminal degree (M.S., Ph.D. or M.D.)
+- Must be within 10 years of receiving advanced terminal degree (M.S., Ph.D. or M.D. received on or after 2012)

 - Must be faculty, research scientists, postdocs or other full-time staff

-- May come from a broad array of disciplines including, but not limited to, environmental science and conservation, oceanography, biology, engineering, physics, chemistry, materials science, neurosciences, public health and gerontology
+- May come from a broad array of disciplines, including, but not limited to, environmental science and conservation, remote sensing, artificial intelligence, big data, climatology, emerging infectious diseases, oceanography, biology, engineering, physics, chemistry, materials science, neurosciences and public health.

 Internal review process